RedisTimeSeries/RedisTimeSeries/docs/index.md

 ## Client Libraries

-Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, and PHP.
+Official and community client libraries in Python, Java, JavaScript, Ruby, Go, C#, Rust, and PHP.

 See the [Clients page](clients.md) for the full list.